richard-scryber/PaperworkDayDocs/reference/htmlattributes/attributes/attr_data_fit_to.md

 ---

-## Summary

-The `data-fit-to` attribute controls how PDF viewers display the destination when following internal document links.
-It specifies the zoom level and viewport positioning when navigating to anchored elements, providing precise control over the viewing experience for internal navigation.

-The `data-fit-to` attribute defines the display mode for link destinations:

-- Controls zoom and viewport when following internal document links
-- Supports standard PDF destination fit modes (FitH, FitV, FitB, FitR, Fit, XYZ)
-- Works exclusively with anchor (`<a>`) elements linking to internal destinations
-- Enables optimal viewing of linked content
-- Provides user-friendly navigation experiences
-- Maps to PDF specification destination fit types

-This attribute is essential for:
-- Creating table of contents with optimal destination views
-- Building navigation systems with predictable viewing behavior
-- Linking to figures, tables, and sections with appropriate zoom
-- Controlling how bookmarks and internal links display targets
-- Providing consistent navigation experiences
-- Implementing PDF-specific navigation patterns

----

 ## Usage

 The `data-fit-to` attribute is used exclusively with anchor (`<a>`) elements that link to internal destinations:

 {% raw %}